Adidas CEO says to stay until end of contract in 2017

 He also denied a media report that Adidas was preparing to sell its ice hockey equipment business, saying there was no current sales process although there were always people interested in the business.

-After slipping last year into third place in the U.S. market behind Nike and fast-growing Under Armour (UA.N), Adidas has hiked marketing spending in North America by 50 percent in the first nine months of the year, Hainer said.
+After slipping last year into third place in the U.S. market behind Nike and fast-growing Under Armour, Adidas has hiked marketing spending in North America by 50 percent in the first nine months of the year, Hainer said.

 Hainer said he expected the core Adidas brand to grow by 10 percent or more in North America in 2016, up from 8 percent in the first nine months of 2015, while sales of football kit should also rise at a double digit rate.